Accelerating equitable climate adaptation in the Great Lakes Region through innovation and technology

-Building off of the success of the 2014 and 2016 Fora, the 2018 Great Lakes Adaptation Forum (GLAF) will bring together practitioners and scholars from across the Great Lakes region for three days of sharing strategies and approaches to climate adaptation in an engaged learning program September 24-26 in Ann Arbor, Michigan.
+Building off of the success of the 2014 and 2016 Fora, the 2018 Great Lakes Adaptation Forum (GLAF) brought together practitioners and scholars from across the Great Lakes region for three days of sharing strategies and approaches to climate adaptation in an engaged learning program September 24-26 in Ann Arbor, Michigan.

 Sharing Across Sectors